wandt0n/oscp-checklists-wandton/Manuals/8_Hashes_cheatsheet.md

 ```

 For LM Hashs:
-1. Copy lines into hashfile (include user, uid, LMHash and NTHash)
 2. Run john with `--format=LM --show` and without attack type (e.g. wordlist).
 It will identify 2 hashes per lines, bc LM hashes can be cracked partly.
 Also, if it displays `????`, this part of the LM wasn't cracked yet.
 But it needs to.
 3. Figure out capitalization of password.
 I've created a script to get that using the NTML Hash (did I ever test it?...).
 Alternatively, create wordlist file with only the found password canidate in uppercase.
 Run john with `--rules --format=NT --wordlist=` to get the password correctly capitalized. ![[checkLMagainstNTLM.py]]
 #### Hashcat